Django project structure

 If your view uses models from multiple application and it’s not clear which application it should live in, how do you decide that?
 Or do you just create yet another application just for those views to live in?

-Octopus Energy conventions suggest you break up with the Django applications approach and segregate your interface (views, forms, serialisers, templates) into folders by the actual interface.
+Octopus Energy conventions suggest you break up with the Django applications approach and segregate your interface (views, forms, serialisers, templates) into separate folders.

 You end up with something like: